nathalierze/bias_mitigation/readme.txt

 Fairness of In-session Dropout Prediction
 Proceedings of the 14th International Conference on Computer Supported Education - Volume 2: CSEDU,, SciTePress, 2022, ISBN 978-989-758-562-3

+An sample data set as well as a metadata schema can be found here: tba

 This project is described in detail here: tba